 Emelle is a tiny town located in the state of Alabama.
 With a population of 50 people and just one neighborhood, Emelle is the 401st largest community in Alabama.

 Occupations and Workforce

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Emelle is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Emelle is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Emelle is a town of sales and office workers, construction workers and builders and service providers.
 There are especially a lot of people living in Emelle who work in office and administrative support (62.50%), healthcare suport services (12.50%) and art, media, and design (0.00%).

 Setting & Lifestyle

 Emelle is also a college town, where lots of students live while attending area colleges.
 Because of the high percentage of people living in Emelle enrolled in college, Emelle has a number of services, amenities and opportunities geared towards the needs and activities of students.

 The overall crime rate in Emelle is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.